monash-programming-team/monash-programming-team.github.io/pages/aiarena-2021.md

 The AIArena Hackathon is a group competition centred around AI Programming for a particular game.
 A game is chosen (in this case prepared by us), and the challenge is for your group to program a bot that outperforms all others in the game.
-The details of this game and instructions to writing a bot will be released three days before the contest is held.
+The details of the game will be released 3 days before the contest is held.
+The programming instructions and tools to play the game will be released on the day of the contest.

 It should also be stressed that **'AI' is not synonomous with Machine Learning!**.
 Any sort of strategy, no matter how simple, fits under the broad term AI.
 That being said you may utilise machine learning if you feel so inclined.